benwu9999/userservice/UserService/readme.txt

 send as a POST request to this REST endpoint and biz logic should only proceed if this endpoint returns status "200 OK", this endpoint essentially servs as a gatekeeper for all requests needing authentication.

+caveat:
+probably need to install this first to setup MYSQL sudo apt-get install libmysqlclient-dev

+If pip install fails with "ConfigParser" message, make sure your virtual env python is version 2.x.x, then run the following command: sudo {python} {pip} install ConfigParser where {python} is the path to your 2.x.x python binary and {path} the path to pip so an exemplary command should look like this: sudo /env/bin/python /env/bin/pip install ConfigParser

+if pip install fails with "EnvironmentError: mysql_config not found" run "sudo apt-get install libmysqlclient-dev", then install again